sethlaw/appsec-community-walkthroughs/walkthroughs/sca.md

 Source composition analysis (SCA) tools scan third-party libraries used in a project, check them for known vulnerabilities, and generate output on findings.
 Using an intentionally vulnerable application called [OWASP NodeGoat](https://github.com/OWASP/NodeGoat) as a target, this tutorial will walkthrough using two free SCA tools:

 - [npm audit](https://docs.npmjs.com/cli/v6/commands/npm-audit): npm is a software registry that developers can interact with using the command line interface (CLI).
 This CLI includes npm audit, which scans a project for vulnerable dependencies.
-- [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/): An OWASP tool that checks a project's dependencies for publicly disclosed vulnerabilities.
+- [OSV-Scanner](https://osv.dev/): A tool that checks a project's dependencies for publicly disclosed vulnerabilities.
 If any are found, it generates a report that includes associated Common Vulnerability Enumeration (CVE) identifiers for each finding.

 After running each tool, we'll analyze the results.